chiholiu10/api-meals/README.md

 # How to get App production ready

-- run the test first to check if everything works properly with - npm run test (if all tests passed then it is ready to go to for the next step below)
+- Run the test first to check if everything works properly with - npm run test (if all tests passed then it is ready to go to for the next step below)
 - npm run build

 # Random meal api